awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-find-log-files.md

                                 20
 ```

 A log file for the preceding object hierarchy will look like the following:

 ```
 123456789012_CloudTrail_us-west-1_20140620T1255ZHdkvFTXOA3Vnhbc.json.gz
 ```

 **Note**
 Although uncommon, you may receive log files that contain one or more duplicate events\.
 Duplicate events will have the same **eventID**\.
-For more information about the **eventID** field, see [CloudTrail Record Contents](cloudtrail-event-reference-record-contents.md)\.
+For more information about the **eventID** field, see [CloudTrail record contents](cloudtrail-event-reference-record-contents.md)\.